beo glas designs

 After graduation she made her way out to San Diego, California, where she spent eight years working within the domestic remodeling and construction sector.
 She moved to Dublin in 2017 to further pursue her passion of sustainability by completing a Masters of Architectural Science is Sustainable Building Design and Performance at UCD.

 Hana brings over a decade of experience designing homes across the US and Ireland.
 She has worked on everything from small bathroom renovations to aid an aging parent to full restoration and additions of a historic home to not only meet the needs of a growing family, but also to adhere to the very strict requirements presented with a listed building.
-Additionally, she is qualified as a LEED Green Associate.
+Additionally, she is qualified as a LEED Green Associate and WELL AP.

-Furthermore, Hana is a lecturer at the Interior Design Academy of Ireland.
+Furthermore, Hana is a lecturer in sustainability at Griffith College and Interior Design at the Interior Design Academy of Ireland.

 Noel was born and raised in Ireland and attended Queen’s University, Belfast and the University of Liverpool at part of his architectural education.
 He later returned to Queen’s University to complete a Masters in Sustainable Design, where he received a distinction.
 He focused his thesis on the ability of green roofs to be adapted to act as artificial habitats for local insect and plant species (spoiler, they can be pretty easily done if you know what you're doing).
 Since then he has worked in practices in Belfast, Derry, Mullingar, Athlone and Dublin.